gabors-data-analysis/da-coding-rstats/lecture00-intro/getting_started.md

 Before jumping into coding, it is **strongly advised to set R not to save your working environment**.
 It is a good starting habit not to rely on this as it may confuse later.
-To do this one need to go to the ‘Preferences’ -\> ‘R General’ tab and untick ‘Restore .RData into workspace at startup’ and set ‘Save workspace to .RData on exit’ to ‘Never’.
+To do this one need to go to the ‘Preferences’ -&gt; ‘R General’ tab and untick ‘Restore .RData into workspace at startup’ and set ‘Save workspace to .RData on exit’ to ‘Never’.
 [Here](https://r4ds.had.co.nz/workflow-projects.html#what-is-real) is